A Complete 5-Day Kyoto Itinerary

 Tenryuji was originally built in 1339 by Ashikaga Takauji, the shogun at the time.
 Unfortunately, the temple buildings have been lost over the years on numerous occasions due to fires.
 The current buildings you’ll see are dated from the Meiji Period between 1868-1912.

-But despite the hardships that the buildings of Tenryuji faced, the gardens survived and remain in their original form.
+But despite the hardships that the buildings of Tenryuji faced, the gardens survived and remained in their original form.
 The gardens are absolutely pristine and offer a spectacular view of the beautifully manicured pond and the Asahiyama mountains.

 Location: Japan, 〒616-8385 Kyoto, Ukyo Ward, Sagatenryuji Susukinobabacho, 6 8 // MAP